 The National Community College Aerospace Scholars, or NCAS, program is an educational experience for community college students interested in exploring careers in science, technology, engineering and mathematics.
 The program provides selected students with a four-day, in-person learning experience at a NASA center.

-- Registered community college students.
-(Must be a high school graduate and at least 18 years old)
+- Must be a high-school graduate and at least 18 years old.

-- Concurrent enrollment in or completion of nine or more hours of science, technology, engineering and mathematics (STEM) coursework
+- Concurrent enrollment in or completion of nine or more hours of science, technology, engineering and mathematics coursework.

 - Transportation, housing and meals are provided by NASA.

 - Fall and Spring sessions available